-If the main limit switch opens five times within a single call for heat, the control will also indicate 4 Red Flashes and will enter a one-hour soft lockout.

-- 5 RED FLASHES: This fault is indicated if the normally closed rollout switch opens.
-The rollout control is manually reset.
+If the main limit switch opens five times within a single call for heat, the control will indicate 4 Red Flashes and will enter a one-hour soft lockout.
+5 RED FLASHES: This fault is indicated if the limit circuit is open for more than fifteen minutes, usually indicating that a manual-reset rollout switch has opened.
 Check for proper combustion air, proper inducer operation, and primary heat exchanger failure or burner problem.
-The control will enter a hard lockout and power will have to be cycled off and on to reset the control after the problem has been corrected. - 6 RED FLASHES: This indicates that while the unit was operating, the pressure switch opened four times during the call for heat.
+The control will enter a hard lockout and power will have to be cycled off and on to reset the control after the problem has been corrected.

+6 RED FLASHES: This indicates that while the unit was operating, the pressure switch opened four times during the call for heat.
 Check for faulty inducer, blocked vent pipe or faulty pressure switch.
-The furnace will lock out for one hour and then restart. - 7 RED FLASHES: This fault code indicates that the flame could not be established during three trials for ignition.
+The furnace will lock out for one hour and then restart.

+7 RED FLASHES: This fault code indicates that the flame could not be established during three trials for ignition.
 Check that the gas valve switch is in the ON position.
 Check for low or no gas pressure, faulty gas valve, dirty or faulty flame sensor, faulty hot surface ignitor, loose wires or a burner problem.
-The furnace will lock out for one hour and then restart. - 8 RED FLASHES: This fault is indicated if the flame is lost five times (four recycles) during the heating cycle.
+The furnace will lock out for one hour and then restart.

+8 RED FLASHES: This fault is indicated if the flame is lost five times (four recycles) during the heating cycle.
 Check for low gas pressure, dirty or faulty flame sensor or faulty gas valve.
-The furnace will lock out for one hour and then restart. - 9 RED FLASHES: Indicates reversed line voltage polarity, grounding problem or reversed low voltage transformer wires.
+The furnace will lock out for one hour and then restart.

+9 RED FLASHES: Indicates reversed line voltage polarity, grounding problem or reversed low voltage transformer wires.
 Both heating and cooling operations will be affected.
 Check polarity at furnace and branch.
 Check furnace grounding.
 Check that flame probe is not shorted to chassis.
 The furnace will not start the ignition sequence until this problem is corrected.

-- 10 RED FLASHES: Gas valve energized with no call for heat.
+10 RED FLASHES: Gas valve energized with no call for heat.
 The main blower and inducer blower will run and no ignition sequence will be started as long as this condition exists.
-Check gas valve and gas valve wiring. - 11 RED FLASHES: This indicates that the main limit switch has opened its normally-closed contacts and has remained open for more than five minutes.
+Check gas valve and gas valve wiring.

+11 RED FLASHES: This indicates that the limit circuit has remained open for more than five minutes and less than fifteen minutes.
 This condition is usually caused by a failed blower motor or blower wheel.
-The control will enter a hard lockout and power will have to be cycled off and on to reset the control after the problem has been corrected. - 4 AMBER FLASHES: The control is receiving a "Y" signal from the thermostat without a "G" signal.
+The control will enter a hard lockout and power will have to be cycled off and on to reset the control after the problem has been corrected.

+12 RED FLASHES: This indicates a loose or missing model ID plug.

+13 RED FLASHES: This indicates that the high-fire pressure switch is open when it should be closed.
+Check for a partially blocked vent pipe or a loose or disconnected wire before replacing pressure switch.

+4 AMBER FLASHES: The control is receiving a "Y" signal from the thermostat without a "G" signal.
 The furnace will operate normally in both heating and cooling, but this fault code will be displayed in order to alert the user that there is a wiring problem.
 Verify that the "G" wire from the thermostat is connected properly.